 There are many conditions which can cause dizziness and difficulties with balance.
 Many of them can be addressed directly by physical therapy, while others can use a few sessions with the therapist for control of symptoms or adaptation to positions and situations that produce problems.
 Sometimes the cause of a balance problem is related to blood pressure, but the time you are able to spend in your physician’s office is not enough to highlight the issue.
-We can address all of these situations and communicate your needs back to your referring physician, and even arrange for adaptive equipment when necessary.
+I can address all of these situations and communicate your needs back to your referring physician, and even arrange for adaptive equipment when necessary.

 From the neck and back, to the elbow, wrist and ankle, pinched nerves can cause pain, tingling, burning, and weakness.
 Sciatica is pain, numbness, or tingling that originates in the back and extends down the leg, past the knee.
 Any pain above the knee coming from the back is normally classified as simply “referred pain.”
 A specific type of sciatica results from stenosis, which is the narrowing of the area around the nerve root as it exits the spine.